·

 21#.
 Symmetrical Sideboard Styling

 Create a sense of order and peace by styling your sideboard with two identical lamps or clay vases placed at each end.
-This symmetrical arrangement is very relaxing to the eye and makes the dining room feel more professionally designed and balanced.
+This symmetrical arrangement is incredibly relaxing to the eye and makes your dining room feel more professionally designed and balanced.

 Incorporate a few small, asymmetric objects in the middle to provide a touch of organic character and visual interest.
-Balance is a core principle in achieving the “Zen” atmosphere of modern Earthy Dining Room Design Inspirations.
+Balance is a core principle in achieving the “Zen” atmosphere of modern, earthy dining room design.

 22#.
 Recessed Baseboard LED Strips

 It highlights the texture of your floors and makes the room feel more three-dimensional and interesting after the sun goes down.
-This is a high-tech addition that bridges the gap between traditional peace and modern luxury convenience.
+This is a high-tech addition that bridges the gap between traditional peace and modern, luxurious convenience.

 23#.
 Natural Linen Table Runners

-A light, unbleached linen table runner provides a soft and rustic “Nordic-meets-nature” look for your daily table setting.
-The slightly wrinkled texture adds a layer of effortless, lived-in charm that doesn’t require ironing or a perfect finish.
+A light, unbleached linen table runner provides a soft, rustic “Nordic-meets-nature” look for your daily table setting.
+The slightly wrinkled texture adds a layer of effortless, lived-in charm that does not require ironing or a perfect finish.

 Layering this over a light oak table creates a beautiful, tonal contrast that feels both sophisticated and very approachable.
-It is a budget-friendly way to add a touch of warmth to your Earthy Dining Room Design Inspirations.
+It is a budget-friendly way to add a touch of warmth to your earthy dining room design.

 24#.
 Sculptural Driftwood Centerpieces